Black Friday has put itself on the map as one of those days that businesses and consumers look forward to.

 If you’re thinking of ways to get your sales off the ground, this psychological tactic can work wonders!

-Idea #20: Extend your Deals and Discounts Beyond Cyber Monday
+Idea #20: Extend Your Deals and Discounts Beyond Cyber Monday

 In the following Instagram post, Walmart made sure to remind its audience about its Cyber Monday deals.

-The advantages are obvious; you increase your sales and your CLV significantly.
+That’ll help you increase your sales and your CLV significantly.

 Idea #21: Do Something for Those Abandoned Carts